200007thilakna/Stock-Market-Analysis/README.md

-# Stock-Prediction
+# Stock Market Analysis
-A simple streamlit application to visualize and predict custom stocks
+1. A simple streamlit application to visualize and predict custom stocks